aryanbdps9/parallel-mcts-arena-rs/ADDING_NEW_GAMES.md

         impl_game_dispatch!(Gomoku, Connect4, Blokus, Othello, MyGame);
         ```

-## 3. UI Implementation
+## 3. GUI Implementation

-The UI logic is separated into game-specific modules in `src/tui/games/`.
+The GUI rendering logic is in `src/gui/game_renderers/`.

-1. Create a new file `src/tui/games/mygame.rs`.
+1. Create a new file `src/gui/game_renderers/mygame.rs`.
-2. Implement the symbol and style logic.
-For standard grid games, implement `get_cell_style`:
+2. Implement the rendering functions for your game using Direct2D.
+3. Register your module in `src/gui/game_renderers/mod.rs`:
     ```rust
-    use ratatui::style::{Color, Style};

-    pub fn get_cell_style(cell: i32, is_cursor: bool) -> (&'static str, Style) {
-        // Return symbol and style based on cell value }
-    ```
-3. Register your module in `src/tui/games/mod.rs`:
-    ```rust
     pub mod mygame;
     ```
-4. Open `src/tui/widgets.rs`:
-    *   Import your module: `use crate::tui::games::mygame;`
-    *   Update `draw_standard_board` to call your `get_cell_style` function in the match block.
-    *   If your game needs custom grid configuration (e.g., different cell width), update the configuration match block in `draw_standard_board`.

-If your game requires a completely custom UI (like Blokus):
-1. Implement your drawing functions in `src/tui/games/mygame.rs`.
-2. Update `draw_game_view` in `src/tui/widgets.rs` to dispatch to your custom view.
+4. Update `src/gui/renderer.rs` to handle rendering your game.

 ## 4. Input Handling

-1. Open `src/tui/mouse.rs`.
+1. Open `src/gui/window.rs`.
-2. Update `handle_mouse_event` to translate click coordinates into your game's move type.
+2. Update the mouse click handling to translate click coordinates into your game's move type.
 3. Wrap the move in `MoveWrapper::MyGame(move)`.

-## 5. Application Entry Point

-1. Open `src/app.rs` to ensure your game is in the `games` list in `App::new` if it's not automatically picked up (currently hardcoded in `main.rs` or `app.rs`).

-## 6. How To Play Documentation
+## 5. How To Play Documentation

-When adding a new game, you should also add a "How to Play" help file that players can view by pressing `H` during gameplay.
+When adding a new game, you should also add a "How to Play" help file.

 1. Create a new file `docs/how_to_play/mygame.txt` with the following sections:
     *   **Header**: Game title in a box